FraunhoferIVV/fastiot/docs/source/tutorials/part_4_specific_topics/06_notes_on_port_handling.rst

 :command:`fiot config --port-offset=0 --no-use-port-import`.
 This will generate completely new ports, unless your :file:`.env` in your :file:`deployments/my_deployment/` has something statically configured.
+Statically configured ports will always have precedence.
+Use this with caution as this may cause trouble on other systems or the CI runner if any conflicts occur.

 **Attention**: Even though there are 65336 ports (0..1024 only available to users with system privileges) it may happen, that a port is in use when you start your deployment.
 In this case you have to rerun fiot config with the option